automenta/notention2/README.md

 - **Boot-Ready**: Seed packs UI, tools, and reflection for instant utility.
 - **Minimal**: Core logic fits in ~250 LOC, rest emerges.

-This spec delivers a lean, infinite-running Netention v5, with a boot stage primed for autonomy and user value from the first tick.
+This spec delivers a lean, infinite-running Netention, with a boot stage primed for autonomy and user value from the first tick.

-To maximize utility and value in the seed Note of **Netention v5**, we’ll pack it with features, tools, and configurations that enable immediate functionality, adaptability, and growth potential while keeping it terse and viable.
+To maximize utility and value in the seed Note of **Netention**, we’ll pack it with features, tools, and configurations that enable immediate functionality, adaptability, and growth potential while keeping it terse and viable.
 The goal is to embed a rich starting point that minimizes human intervention post-boot, leveraging the system’s recursive nature and dependencies (LangChain.js, IPFS, etc.).
 Below, I’ll outline additions to the seed, focusing on